Templating with MJML and MailJet

 Conclusion

-To be fair.
-Other vendors also have weird template languages.
-But the documentation and UIs are much better. (e.g. Sendinblue or Mailchimp).
-If possible I would try one of these providers in the future.
-I don't expect much, but at least the user base of these providers is a bit larger - which gives hope.
+To be fair, other vendors also have weird template languages.
+However, their documentation and UIs are much better (e.g. Sendinblue or Mailchimp or customer.io).
+If possible, I would try one of these providers in the future.
+I don’t expect much, but at least their user base is a bit larger — which gives me hope.